jonahgroup/SnackWatcher/_posts/2016-06-11-fast-deployment-using-docker.md

 ## From Docker image

-1. Download `hypriot-rpi-20160306-192317.img.zip` from
+1. Download `hypriot-rpi-20160306-192317.img.zip` from the
-[snackwatcher_rpi_2016-06-16.img](https://www.anaker.com/snack/snackwatcher_rpi_2016-06-16.img) and write it to the SD Card as described above and insert it into the Pi.
+[Hypriot downloads page](http://blog.hypriot.com/downloads/) and write it to the SD Card as described above and insert it into the Pi.
 2. Start the Pi and locate it on your network ([How to find your Pi](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)).
 Connect to it using a Terminal Emulator (such as [PuTTy](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) and enter the Hypriot image default username/password: pi/raspberry.
 3. Execute the following: